-We now offer eTickets.
-These can be purchased through our website or the
+These can be purchased through our website or the Southeastern app.

-Southeastern app.
 An eTicket will only be offered on routes and ticket types if available.
 Once you have received your eTicket, you can either add it to your Wallet on your phone, print the ticket, or just show the barcode ticket from your email.
 You can scan the barcode on the barcode reader at the gate, where available, or allow a member of staff to scan the ticket when requested.
-More information can be found on our website southeasternrailway.co.uk/tickets/tickets-explained/etickets
+More information can be found on our website: eTickets | Southeastern.